Nicholas J. Corrente

 news

-Sep 01, 2024 NJC appointed as a full-time Teaching Instructor in the Department of Chemical and Biochemical Engineering at Rutgers University.
+Sep 01, 2025 NJC is promoted to Assistant Teaching Professor in the Department of Chemical and Biochemical Engineering at Rutgers University.

 selected publications